 “Aaron Hernandez may have been a well-known New England Patriots football player.
 However, in the end, the jury found that he was just a man who committed a brutal murder,” Bristol County District Attorney Thomas Quinn told the media after Hernadez was convicted.
 “The fact that he was a professional athlete meant nothing in the end.
 He is a citizen who was held accountable by the jury for his depraved conduct.”

-Hernandez was still appealing the Lloyd conviction.
+Hernandez was still appealing that conviction.
 According to the Boston Globe, Hernandez’s case was set to go before the Supreme Judicial Court, which could have decided to hold a new trial or uphold the conviction.

 4. There Were No Reports That He Tried to Commit Suicide Before

 Although there were reports during his time in prison that he would get into fights, WHDH notes that there were no reports of previous suicide attempts.

 There were several reports in the Boston media during Hernandez’s time in prison that he got into several fights with other inmates.
 In August 2015, WCVB reported that Hernandez got into his third fighti n two years in prison.

 In June 2015, TMZ obtained a hand-written letter from Hernandez, in which he claimed he was “doing well” in prison and received “numerous fan letters daily!”

 Additionally, there were rumors that Hernandez had a gay lover.
 After Hernandez was found dead in his prison cell, reports surfaced claiming that his close relationship with another inmate named Kyle Kennedy was more than just a platonic friendship.
 This is something that Hernandez’s fiancee has denied.